People power our energy transition

 We’re already looking for innovative ways to tackle the issue and have a clear plan to reach our Scope 1 and 2 commitment by transitioning to 100% renewable electricity and reducing our energy by 30% (relative) compared with 2018.
 From an absolute reduction perspective, our combined Scope 1 and 2 reduced by 28% versus our 2018 baseline.

 Our ambition on renewable electricity is progressing well, with our operations in Europe having fully switched in 2022.
-Our renewable electricity use is 50% globally, already achieving our 2025 interim target of 50%.
+Our renewable electricity use is 50% globally, already achieving our 2025 interim ambition of 50%.
 In total, 53 of our locations now use 100% renewable electricity, with 26 sites using solar panels as a supplementary source of energy.
 We plan to increase this number in the near future.

 To drive this continuous improvement, 20% of our Board of Management’s long-term incentive is linked to environmental, social and governmental (ESG) goals, including energy use and renewable electricity.
 In addition, climate change is included in our risk assessment.